shreyakumari0911/smartautoscaler/README.md

 The application is configured for deployment on free-tier services:

-- Backend API: Deployed on Render (free tier)
+- Backend API: Deployed on Render
-- Frontend: Deployed on Vercel (free tier)
+- Frontend: Deployed on Vercel
-- Monitoring: Prometheus + Grafana (self-hosted or cloud)
+- Monitoring: Prometheus + Grafana

 ## 📊 Monitoring Setup